saurav-datta/patent_classification-Keras/README.md

 - claims
 - description

+- maybe including meta-information?
+One paper did and improved performance

 ### Labels
 Analysis of the classification labels:
 How many labels (i.e. classes) total do we have (paper has 96)?